mkdoc/mkapi/README.md

 ### Shorthand Tags

-Type identifiers may be specified to some tags using `{id}` using the syntax:
+Type identifiers may be specified to some tags using a type `{id}`, the syntax is:

 ```javascript
 @name {type} <name> [description]